pecio/docker-rails/README.md

 * A PostgreSQL 9.3 database
 * An [nginx](http://nginx.org/) frontend and SSL proxy

-The images run Ubuntu 14.04.
-The first one has latest MRI (currently 2.1.1) installed through RVM; the other two use Canonical supplied packages.
+The images run latest Ubuntu (currently 14.04).
+The first one has latest MRI (currently 2.1.2) installed through RVM; the other two use Canonical supplied packages.

 > Note this is *not* a Docker tutorial.
 I assume you have a